-At age six, Adrian began his formal musical training, studying classical guitar at Philadelphia’s esteemed Settlement Music School, where he would continue through high school.
+At age six, Adrian began his formal training in music, studying classical guitar at Philadelphia’s esteemed Settlement Music School, where he would continue through high school.
 He moved to New York to pursue a bachelor’s degree in jazz guitar at New York University, where he was honored as a Presser Scholar and graduated summa cum laude.

 As a guitarist, Adrian has also had the opportunity to tour Italy with his jazz group, The Afterthought Quartet, playing top venues across the country such as The Blue Note in Milan, Ferrara’s Torrione Jazz Club, Take Five Jazz Club in Bologna, and The Florence International Music Festival.
-He can regularly be found performing around New York in theatrical productions and with various groups, including the hip-hop collective Izzy Man & The Plan.
+He can regularly be found performing around New York in musical theater productions and with various groups, including the hip-hop collective Izzy Man & The Plan.